-Earlier this year, we did an exercise with the entire Grunder Landscaping Team to talk about profitability and explain where all the money goes in our operation.
-To simplify the conversation and put it into terms that are easy to understand, we used the $1.00 method.
-Here’s how it works.
+Earlier this year, we did an exercise with the entire Grunder Landscaping Team to talk about profitability and explain where all the cash goes in our operation.
+To simplify the conversation and put it into terms that are easy to understand, we used the trusted "Penny Exercise" or the "Where does $1.00 Go" method.

-You start out with $1.00, and with the percentages you know on costs for your business, you then determine exactly where each $1 that comes into our business goes.
-These aren’t our real numbers, but here’s an example based on industry standards:
+You start out with $1.00 = 100% of revenue and then show exactly where each $1 that comes into our business goes as a cost or expense.
+Here’s an example based on industry standards:

 For every $1 in revenue, we have:

-If we subtract our costs and our overhead; we are left with $0.07 in Profit.
-Which is great, but it doesn’t end there.
-What about taxes and depreciation?
+If we subtract our costs and our overhead; we are left with $0.07 (7%) in Profit.
+Which is great, but it doesn’t end there from a cash outlay.
+What about taxes?

-And here’s the thing.
-That $0.02 doesn’t just get deposited into the owner’s bank account.
-It’s the cash we have available to:
+That $0.04 doesn’t just get deposited into the owner’s bank account.
+It represents what we have available for:

 And when we explain what the profits go for, there’s a clear cause and effect relationship that highlights how each team member impacts the company’s success or failure in a year.
 If we have:

-It means we may not have the funds to do things that we all want to do as a company, and we may have to say “not this year” to things like:
+It means our margins are squeezed and if our cost of goods sold and/or our expenses increase even by 1% we may not have the funds to do things that we all want to do as a company, and we may have to say “not this year” to things like:

 Vince Torchia